Chinese Cabbage and Salmon Marinated in Shiokoji

 Excludes time spent drying the Chinese cabbage and resting in the refrigerator.

 - 350 g Chinese cabbage (cut into quarters, with the core still attached)

 - 2 1/2 tbsp mirin

 Spread out the Chinese cabbage on a flat strainer, with the core still attached, and place somewhere with good ventilation for 1-2 days to dry.
-Ready to use when the entirety of the Chinese cabbage has become tender.
+Ready to use when the entire Chinese cabbage has become tender.

-Place the Chinese cabbage with the core up, and spread [A] between the leaves, then add the carrot slices in a single layer and place 1-2 slices of salmon on top of the carrot.
-Continue with this between the other leaves until the spaces between all leaves have been filled.
+Lay the Chinese cabbage with the core up, and spread [A] between the leaves, then add the carrot slices in a single layer and place 1-2 slices of salmon on top of the carrot.
+Continue with the other leaves until the spaces between all leaves have been filled.

 Place the stuffed Chinese cabbage into a plastic bag and press out any air, and fold over the opening of the bag.
-Wrap rubber bands around the bag in 3-4 places to hold it shut.
+Wrap rubber bands around the bag in 3 or 4 places to hold it shut.
 Place the bag in a metal tray or other container and let rest in the refrigerator for 1 day, occasionally turning over.